I report, write, edit, review, design, draw, produce, host, speak, code, teach, consult....

 Officially, I was Associate Online Editor and promoted to Web Editor in 2009.
 Unofficially, I was Science's first multimedia journalist.
 Half of my work week was dedicated to the podcast as reporter, editor, producer, interviewer and host.

 We took the podcast to the #3 spot in Science & Medicine podcasts on Apple's iTunes (now Apple Podcasts).
-Here's a representative show featuring:
+It was also a "Staff Pick."
+Here's a representative of the weekly show featuring:

 - researchers Kerry Kawakami, Laura Harrington, and Ron Hoy